WICG/element-timing/README.md

 We say that an element is *text-painted* if at least one text node [belongs to](#belong) and has been painted at least once.
 Thus, the <a name="text-time">**text rendering timestamp**</a> of an element is the time when it becomes *text-painted*.

 Let the *text rect* of a text node be the display rectangle of that node within the viewport.
-We define the **text rect** of an element as the smallest rectangle which contains the geometric union of the text rects of all text nodes which [belong to](#belong) the element.
+We define the <a name="text-rect">**text rect**</a> of an element as the smallest rectangle which contains the geometric union of the text rects of all text nodes which [belong to](#belong) the element.

 ### What information is exposed?

 A `PerformanceElementTiming` entry has the following attributes:
 * `name`: for images, "image-paint".
 For text: "text-paint".
 * `entryType`: it will always be the string "element".
-* `startTime`: for images, the <em>image rendering timestamp</em>, or 0 when the resource does not pass the [timing allow check](https://w3c.github.io/resource-timing/#dfn-timing-allow-check).
+* `startTime`: for images, the [image rendering timestamp](#image-time), or 0 when the resource does not pass the [timing allow check](https://w3c.github.io/resource-timing/#dfn-timing-allow-check).
 For text, the [text rendering timestamp](#text-time).
 * `duration`: it will always be set to 0.
 * `intersectionRect`: for images, the display rectangle of the image within the viewport.
-For text, the <em>text rect</em> of the associated text (only counting text nodes which have been painted at least once).
+For text, the [text rect](#text-rect) of the associated text (only counting text nodes which have been painted at least once).
 * `responseEnd`: for images, the timestamp of when the last byte of the resource response was received, same as ResourceTiming's [responseEnd](https://w3c.github.io/resource-timing/#dom-performanceresourcetiming-responseend).
 For text, 0.
 * `identifier`: the value of the `elementtiming` attribute of the element.
 * `naturalWidth`: the [intrinsic](https://drafts.csswg.org/css2/conform.html#intrinsic) width of the image.
 It matches with the corresponding DOM [attribute](https://html.spec.whatwg.org/multipage/embedded-content.html#dom-img-naturalwidth) for img.
 0 for text.